Move-In Checklist

 4. Pain Relievers, Cold Medicine, Antacids

 You’ll be surprised how quickly you run out of these, so pack more than you think you need.
-If you live in a residence hall, having spare cold medicine will make you everyone’s best friend.
+A first-aid kit with a thermometer is never a bad idea either.

-You don’t have to go crazy with your UC Berkeley gear, but I will say that having one or two pieces of Cal clothing can get you into the school spirit when first moving in.
+You don’t have to go all out with your UC Berkeley gear, but having one or two pieces of Cal clothing or merch can get you into the school spirit when first moving in.

 Morgan (left) and Ammanuel (right) sport their Cal gear at the Recreational Sports Facility.